sunnatTuychiyev/Mazzaly_backend/README.md

 ### Try it with a bot

 A minimal `python-telegram-bot` script is provided in `bot.py`.
+The script loads a `.env` file automatically, so set `TELEGRAM_BOT_TOKEN` and `WEBAPP_URL` there or export them in your shell.
 After configuring the environment variables, start it with:

 ```bash
 python bot.py